 If a SAF is listed as a required document on your JOIN U of T portal, it is necessary that you submit one.
 Failure to submit your SAF may jeopardize your application consideration.

 For programs that require a Supplementary Application Form (SAF), the SAF must be submitted by the deadline listed on the Dates and Deadlines page in order for applications to be considered during the rounds of admission.
 If the SAF deadline has passed, we still encourage applicants to submit it as soon as possible in order to be considered for that program.

 Management & International Business (co-op) is the only program at U of T Scarborough that requires an interview for admission.

 How do I submit documents?

 A full list of your required documents can be found on your JOIN U of T portal and the majority of these documents can be uploaded through the portal.
 In some situations, documents need to come directly from the educational institution and/or testing agency (e.g. IB results, IELTS/TOEFL scores, etc.).

 How do I submit official transcripts?

 All transcripts must be submitted electronically directly from your institution through Parchment/Naviance or through OUAC.
-If an electronic submission is not possible, please have your institution mail the transcripts in a sealed and stamped envelope to U of T Enrolment Services (be sure the name on any documents sent to the university match the name on your application):
+If an electronic submission is not possible, please have your institution mail the transcripts in a sealed and stamped envelope to U of T Admissions and Outreach (be sure the name on any documents sent to the university match the name on your application):